wireapp/wire-server/docs/src/how-to/administrate/kubernetes/upgrade-cluster/index.rst

 Depending on the deployment method, the upgrade procedure may vary.
 It may be reasonable to test the upgrade in a non-production environment first.
 Regardless of the deployment method, it is recommended to :ref:`back up the cluster state
-<etcd_backup-and-restore>` before starting to upgrade the cluster.
+<etcd-backup-and-restore>` before starting to upgrade the cluster.
 Additional background knowledge
 can be found in the section about :ref:`restarting a machine in an kubernetes cluster <restarting-a-machine-in-a-kubernetes-cluster>`.